Group Lesson Payment and Refund Policy

 Group Lesson Make-Up Policy

-Fairfax Ice Arena posts weather cancellations on the top of the home page of our website, and on our Facebook and Instagram.
-If you would rather not attend class regardless of whether we cancel classes, refer to our group lesson policies on make-up.
+During inclement weather, Fairfax Ice Arena posts cancellations on the top of the home page of our website, and on our Facebook and Instagram.
+If you would rather not attend class regardless of class cancellations, refer to our group lesson policies.

-Fairfax Ice Arena does NOT follow county public school or local federal office weather cancellations or holidays.
+Fairfax Ice Arena does NOT follow county public school or local federal office weather-related cancellations.

 Group Lesson Holiday